kristaloverbeer/bike-company/README.md

 it is highly recommanded to develop a script or find one online (https://github.com/vishnubob/wait-for-it) and execute it in the docker container entrypoint/command.

+### Corner cases
+A direct impact from the lack of tests is that a few corner cases only were tested, specifically regarding the API response on bad input for instance.
+There is probably some places where some conditional checks should be added.

 ## Explanations/Decisions on this project
 The choices regarding the technology (Python, Flask framework for the APIs, Postgresql for a database...) were made exclusively because I feel the